 Our deans bring expertise from both within and outside academia to their roles.
-They shape their faculty’s agenda and ensure the highest standards in teaching and research are maintained.
+They ensure the highest standards in teaching and research are maintained and lead their academic community’s external engagement.

 Biography: Professor Redmond’s work has mainly been industry-based research and practice, focusing on industrial design but also covering communications design and the design of environments.